codecop/pmd-rules/README.md

 Custom rules for PMD code analysis.

 [PMD](https://pmd.github.io/) scans Java source code and looks for potential problems.
-(Read about how it works [here](https://pmd.github.io/pmd-5.5.4/customizing/howitworks.html).)
-It comes with more than 200 [predefined rules](https://pmd.github.io/pmd-5.5.4/pmd-java/index.html).
+(Read about how it works [here](https://docs.pmd-code.org/latest/pmd_devdocs_how_pmd_works.html).)
+It comes with more than 200 [predefined rules](https://docs.pmd-code.org/latest/pmd_rules_java.html).
 It's possible to define your own rules; I have done so since 2004.
 This project contains a mixed set of custom rules for PMD regarding basic bugs, design principles, JUnit test, naming and other rule groups as well as some useful templates to copy from.

 The `pmd-4.x` branch contains some early rules compatible with PMD 4.1 up to PMD 4.3 and its last release is `1.1-pmd4`.
-The `pmd-5.x` branch contains rules for versions 5.0.5 to 5.8.1 and last release is `1.2.4-pmd5`.
+The `pmd-5.x` branch contains rules for versions 5.0.5 to 5.8.1 and its last release is `1.2.4-pmd5`.
 PMD 6 is the current one.

 ## Rule Sets